Limón: History

-Colonization
+Colony

 Christopher Columbus first dropped anchor in Costa Rica in 1502 at Isla Uvita, just off the coast of Puerto Limón.
 The Atlantic coast, however, was left largely unexplored by Spanish settlers until the 19th century.

 As early as 1569, Governor Perafán de Rivera gave extensive plots of land, Indians included, in Matina to aristocrats (hidalgos) that helped to finance and support early conquest.
 Because these aristocrats found out that only a few Indians were available to exploit, they acquired African slaves to plant these lands with cocoa trees (the only feasible crop in these lands).
 These lands provided the only source of income to the absentee owners from the capital city of Cartago.
 Matina gained importance because of the cacao and the presence of African slaves, which made them attractive to pirate incursions.

 Notorious pirates, Edward Mansvelt and his vice admiral Henry Morgan, arrived at Portete, a small bay between Limón and Moín, in 1666.
 They proceeded inland to Cartago, the capital of Costa Rica at the time, but were driven away by the inhabitants at Turrialba on 15 April.
 The pirate army left on 16 April and arrived back in Portete on 23 April.
 They left Costa Rica and did not return.

-Founding
+Foundation

 The town was officially founded in 1854 by Philipp J. J. Valentini under government auspices.

 In 1867, construction began on an ambitious railroad connecting the highlands to the sea.
 Limón was chosen as the site of a major port, which would facilitate exports of coffee from the Central Valley.